Skip to main content

 • If your dog gets into difficulties around the coast, call 112 or 999 and ask for the Coastguard when at coastal locations, or the Fire and Rescue service, when at any inland waterside location.
 The RNLI will attend a pet in distress.

 • Need inspiration for dog-friendly walks?
-Northern have a great selection of country walks around the North that are accessible by train!
+Northern has a great selection of country walks around the North that are accessible by train!

 Make the most of the train